badonnthedeer/AnthroTraits/README.md

     Your tail allows you to run with more balance, reducing trip chance.
     </li>
     <li><h2>Vestigial Wings</h2>
-    You have enough of your ancestor's wings to not take fall damage.
+    Your wings work well enough to prevent fall damage.
     </li>
 </ul>
 <h1>Negative Trait List</h1>